bioinfo-ucsd/BISB-Bootcamp-2023/website/ucsd-parking.md

 ## Parking during bootcamp

-The two closest parking structures to the Medical Education and Telemedicine (MET) building are [Osler](https://goo.gl/maps/uzz2HEvGEtH3rYE19) and [Gilman](https://goo.gl/maps/Cv84DpaKnMcgr7Th9) parking structures.
+The two closest parking structures to the Medical Education and Telemedicine (MET) building are the [South](https://goo.gl/maps/uzz2HEvGEtH3rYE19) and [Gilman](https://goo.gl/maps/Cv84DpaKnMcgr7Th9) parking structures.

 With the graduate student parking pass or the daily parking pass with the Park Mobile app, you can park in any **B** spot!